 For example, a car has the right of way in a “lane” and the driver has to treat the marked area in front of the store like a crosswalk.
 Also, bicycles have the same right-way and code violations as cars.
 Yet, when it comes to an accident and liability for a personal injury, things take a different turn.

 Negligence and the Duty of Care

 In a parking lot, the driver of a car has a duty of care to operate his or her vehicle so that others may proceed in safety.
 This doesn’t mean that all rules of the road (and parking lots) are thrown out, but the law will look at the circumstances of each incident to see if the driver used reasonable care.

 If the cyclist violated a right of way, but the vehicle could have easily stopped, then a jury might feel that since a car is so much bigger and heavier, the driver should use extra care when bikes are present.
 So even though the cyclist may have violated the right-of-way, the law allows a jury to find that the driver was negligent.

 What do I do if I was Injured in a Parking Lot?

 If you were riding your bicycle in a parking lot and were injured by a motorist, then you should talk to an attorney to find out your rights.
 Most personal injury attorneys have a free consultation where you can get a case evaluation to see if the law will allow you to seek compensation for your injuries.
 Loved ones left behind after a crash should speak to an attorney as well about wrongful death claims.

 Talk to the RHINO Lawyers today.
-We are a powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
+Our personal injury team is a powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
 We describe our bold modern approach to “Accident & Personal Injury Law” and “Our Personal Mission” to empower Florida’s families to “Take Charge!”